ekernf01/ggrn_backend3/GGRN_specs.md

 - A different work-around (linear only) would be to represent $F$ via its eigendecomposition.
 - Yet another relaxation would be to minimize $||Y - F_1(F_2(X))||^2 + \lambda||F_1(X) - F_2(X)||^2$.
 - Another possible pitfall is if $z\neq Q((z))$.
 Adding $||Q(R(z)) - z||^2$ to $J$ could help, or $R$ could be absorbed into $G$ as in DCD-FG.
+- If you use L-BFGS rather than ADAM, PyTorch allows you to set the learning rate and do gradient clipping.
+This makes no sense with L-BFGS.
+Use LR=1 with no gradient clipping.

 #### Software testing